Senior Textbook Check-In

 More About Your LibraryCirculation Policies for Library Books

 - Damaged books will be assessed fines.
-You may be charged the full replacement cost if you return a library book in unusable condition.
+You may be charged the full replacement cost if you return a library book in unusable condition or has water damage.

 Circulation Policies for Text Books